Adrianchin/AWS_SSA-03/README.md

 - A network device that you can attach to your EC2 instance to accelerate high performance compute and machine learning applications

 #### AWS MQ
-- Message service for AWS - Public Event and Public Message application (Mass email updates or marketing)
+- Message service for AWS - A service that does SQS and such but is not AWS SQS (ex. a vendor messaging system)
+  - Runs in an instance (need to run in multi-AZ for HA)

 ### Kinesis Data Analysis
 - The full fancy version of Kinesis that does data transformation between multiple sources and shit